 Mumbai city has a different meaning for different people.
 Whether you belong to this city or not, it will undoubtedly form a special place in your heart.
 For some individuals, this place gives a kick-start to their dreams while for some it's a place that teaches them valuable lessons about life.
 But for people who love to explore different cuisines, Mumbai is one such place that has all types of cuisines under its roof.
-So, if you are foodie by heart, book your Delhi to Mumbai flight ticket today to set out on a food exploration journey.
+So, if you are foodie by heart, set out on a food exploration journey.

 To give you an idea of what you should try, here's our pick of 5 meals that you must try if you’re visiting here:

 The Street Food The famous street foods of Mumbai include vada pav, pav bhaji, Bombay sandwiches, potato and onion bhajias, patti samosas, street-side dosas, pani puri, sev puri, boiled channa chaat, dahi puri, and ragda patties.
 The layers of flavours, textures, and hues of these dishes that pop of different essence in your mouth.
 At the same time, all these street foods hardly impact your pocket.

 A Konkani Coastal Meal The Konkan coast begins from Mumbai and goes all the way till Goa.
 A Konkani Coastal meal consists of Malvani and Gomantak cuisine.
 Malvani cuisine is known for its use of red chilli and garam masala.
 Whereas, the Gomantak cuisine is marked by the generous use of fresh coconut along with kokum and it is considered the coastal cuisine of areas.
 Mumbai restaurants offer a mix of Gomantak and Malvani cuisines.
 The curries here are tangy and fiery with the generous use of red chillis, accompanied by rice as the primary starch.